 How come penguins don't fight or defend their young from predators ?
 I saw a documentary where the parents/adults watch as predators are feeding on their young.

 Adelie penguins do fight if anything gets too close to their nest.
 But basically they don't have to as predators (skuas and giant petrels) will attack only abandoned and weakened chicks.
-What they showed as 'parents' were probably non-related penguins.
+What they showed as 'parents' were probably nearby but non-related penguins.

 How do penguins tell each other apart ?
 How do researchers tell them apart ?